View full CV

 Rachel has extensive experience of disputes emerging from Russia and the CIS, including Bilateral Investment Treaty claims against the Russian Federation; claims involving VTB Capital Plc ( EWHC 169 (Comm)) and JSC VTB Bank; and the Sergei Pugachev litigation.

 Rachel’s recent work includes:

-- Acting as sole counsel for Maze sarl, a Luxembourg provider of corporate services, defending claims under Luxembourg law arising out of the sale of Bulgaria’s largest telecommunications business Vivacom, at a 5 day trial of preliminary issues of Luxembourg law in the Commercial Court in December 2017: EWHC 169 (Comm).
+- Acting as sole counsel for Maze sarl, a Luxembourg provider of corporate services, defending claims under Luxembourg law arising out of the sale of Bulgaria’s largest telecommunications business Vivacom, at a five day trial of preliminary issues of Luxembourg law in the Commercial Court in December 2017: EWHC 169 (Comm)

 - Acting (with Anthony de Garr Robinson QC) for the former shareholders of Fandstan Electric Group Ltd in relation to claims arising out of the £130 million sale of their company to Wabtec Corporation